Nearhan/mindx/README.md

     ./build.sh
     ```
     this compiles the protobuf files, compiles the binaries and creates docker images

-7. Run it all
+7. Test stuff!
     ```
+    go test -v
+    ```
+8. Run it all
+   ```
    docker-compose -f docker-compose-local.yml up
    ```

+## Considerations

 ### InfluxDB

-I decided to go with influxdb as the backing store.
-Why?
 Influxdb is a time series database, has a udp protocol and can store timestamps as IDS!
+It allows for batch inserting and is distributed from the start.
-It also allows you to query for datapoints with a sql like query lanague.
+It also allows for you to query for data points with a sql like language.

 ### Inserter Interface

-I used an interface for how I store data points so that I swap this out whenever I watned.
+I used an interface for how I store data points so that I swap this out whenever I wanted.
+For instance if I wanted to switch to using a postgres database I would just have a postgres implementation
+of this interface.

-Currently It has two methods, and I implemented an influxdb udp variant
+Currently It has two methods, for this challenge I created a influxdb udp inserter

 ```
 // Inserter handles how we store and insert data points